SAP-samples/cloud-extension-ecc-business-process/mission/ecc-setup/README.md

    ![Default Host](images/eccsetup-16.png)

-This user can than also be used as technical user for the connection between the ERP system and your SAP Cloud Platform account.
-We will do this in later section.
+This user can than also be used as technical user for the connection between the ERP system and your SAP Cloud Platform account - just for testing not for production usage.
+We will do this in a later section.

 ## Activate HTTP ports and TLS v1.2